ISOR3X/pytauri-docs/guide/getting-started.md

 ::: warning INCOMPLETE DOCUMENTATION
 The documentation is still a work in progress.
 Return at a later date!
-The old documentation for the section can be found [here.](https://pytauri.github.io/pytauri/dev/usage/pytauri-wheel/)
+The old documentation for this section can be found [here.](https://pytauri.github.io/pytauri/dev/usage/pytauri-wheel/)
 :::

 ## Tauri plugin